 An independent study abroad program undertaken at a foreign law school provides an excellent opportunity for students to expand their knowledge of comparative and international legal issues.
-Credits for an independent study abroad program are governed by the rules of Mitchell Hamline School of Law and the American Bar Association (ABA).
-The law school works with students to assist in developing a viable plan and in applying for ABA approval.
+Credits for an independent study abroad program are governed by the rules of Mitchell Hamline School of Law and by the American Bar Association (ABA) Criteria for Accepting Credit for Student Study at a Foreign Institution.
+The law school works with students to assist them in developing a viable plan.